2018–19 North American winter: Northern United States

 Several all-time record low temperatures were set during a historic cold wave at the end of January.
 On January 30, temperatures at the Quad Cities International Airport bottomed out at -33 F, which set an all-time record low.
 Other cities that set all-time record lows include Mather, Wisconsin, Rockford, Illinois and Cedar Rapids, Iowa.
 Temperatures of -56 F in Cotton, Minnesota set statewide records for daily record low on January 27 and 31st.
 The entire state of Illinois set a record low on January 31, when Mount Carroll dropped to -38 F.

 In the month of February, several cities recorded their all time snowiest February, including Eau Claire, Wisconsin at 53.7 in, Pendleton, Oregon at 32.5 in, Seattle at 20.2 in and Rochester, Minnesota at 40 in.
 The 27 in of snow in Omaha propelled the winter of 2018–19 to be the snowiest on record there.
 However, several rainfall records were also broken further south, including Nashville at 13.47 in of rain, Huntsville at 13.72 in of rain, and Tupelo at 15.61 in.
 February also became the coldest February on record in Miles City, Montana and Rapid City, South Dakota.
 In Aberdeen, South Dakota, the highest temperature all month was only 22 F. For the first time in history, Los Angeles failed to reach 70 F in February.
 On February 21, Flagstaff saw their snowiest day on record with 35.9 in of snow.
 From February 28 to March 4, New York City tied a record for the most consecutive days with measurable snow, at 5.
 The snowiest March on record was realized at Copper Mountain.

+Canada

+The city of Edmonton recorded their snowiest September on record, with 22 cm of snow falling.
+2018 saw the most expansive September snow in Canada, as well as North America as a whole.